cardinalblue/hotline/README.md

 In order to populate the sample app with content, you must configure the following variable inside [AppDelegate.m](Code/AppDelegate.m):

-* `LayerAppIDString`: The Layer application identifier for you application.
+* `LayerAppIDString`: The Layer application identifier for your application.
 * `ParseAppIDString`: Your Parse App ID.
 * `ParseClientKeyString`: Your Parse Client Key.